tldr-pages/tldr/pages/linux/brew.md

 `brew list`

-- Update an installed formula (passing no `{{formula}}` updates all installed formulae):
+- Upgrade an installed formula (if no formula name is given, all installed formulae are upgraded):

 `brew upgrade {{formula}}`

-- Fetch the newest version of Linuxbrew and all formulae from GitHub:
+- Fetch the newest version of Linuxbrew and of all formulae from GitHub:

 `brew update`

-- Show formulae that have an updated version available:
+- Show formulae that have a more recent version available:

 `brew outdated`